SMS Scharnhorst: Service history

 Named for Generalleutnant (Lieutenant General) Gerhard von Scharnhorst, a Prussian military reformer during the Napoleonic Wars, Scharnhorst was laid down at the Blohm & Voss shipyard in Hamburg, Germany on 22 March 1905, with the construction number 175.
+The ship was given the provisional designation "D".
 She was launched on 23 March 1906, and Generalfeldmarschall (Field Marshal) Gottlieb Graf von Haeseler gave a speech and christened the ship at her launching ceremony.
 She was commissioned into the fleet a year and a half later on 24 October 1907.
 She then began sea trials; while conducting speed tests she exceeded her design speed by one knot, reaching 23.5 kn.

 From 6 to 11 November, her trials were interrupted by a voyage to Vlissingen in the Netherlands and Portsmouth in Britain in company with Kaiser Wilhelm II's yacht Hohenzollern and the light cruiser Königsberg.
 On 14 January 1908, Scharnhorst ran aground off the Bülk Lighthouse and suffered serious underwater damage.
 Repairs were made at Blohm & Voss, and lasted until 22 February.
 She then resumed her trials, which continued until the end of April.
 On 1 May, she replaced Yorck as the flagship of the reconnaissance forces of the High Seas Fleet, under the command of Konteradmiral (Rear Admiral) August von Heeringen.
 During the rest of the year, she participated in the normal peacetime routine of training exercises and fleet maneuvers.